tonytonybalony/embedded-midterm-project/README.md

 1. Gradient Background:

-  - Create a Radial Gradient Background with white center to grey edge.
+  - Create a radial gradient background with a white center fading to a grey edge.

 2. Time Labels:

-  - Convert the time label into mm:ss format in slider event.
+  - Convert the time label into mm:ss format in the slider event.
-  - Set the time label on the left side under the progress bar.
-And the total time at the right side under the progress bar.
+  - Place the elapsed time label on the left below the progress bar, and the total time label on the right below the progress bar.

 3. Progress Bar (Slider):

-  - Change the color of track into medium gray and indicator into light gray.
+  - Change the track color to medium gray and the indicator to light gray.
   - Hide the knob by reducing its opacity.

 4. Control Buttons:

-  - Added Prev / Pause / Next buttons under the slider.
+  - Add Prev / Pause / Next buttons under the slider.
-  - Styled the normal button into circular shape, transparent background, and no border.
+  - Style each button as a circular shape with a transparent background and no border.
-  - Cover the styled buttons with icon's png transfered C code.
+  - Cover the styled buttons with icons converted from PNG into C code.

-5. Customize Cursor:
+5. Custom Cursor:

-  - Add my own cursor by transfering the cursor icon from png into c code online with format `ARGB888` which allows opacity, and replace the cursors source file.
+  - Add a custom cursor by converting the cursor icon from PNG into C code online using format `ARGB8888`, which allows opacity, and replace the cursor source file.

-6. Improve Progress Bar (Slider): (I found some time will not be displayed in the progress bar)
+6. Improve Progress Bar (Slider): (Some times were not displayed.)

-  - Set the slider range to 1000, allow every second in the slider can be shown.
+  - Set the slider range to 1000 to allow every second to be shown.
-  - Modify the converting code of slider event
+  - Modify the conversion code in the slider event.

-7. Button Event:
+7. Button Events:

-  - Next and prev will now send the progress bar to 0, also update the time label.
+  - Next and Prev reset the progress bar to 0 and update the time label.
-  - Pause will change the opacity of the indicator.
+  - Pause changes the opacity of the indicator.

-8. Song Title Ticker
+8. Song Title Ticker:

-  - If the song title string is longer than the slider box, it will loop like a ticker.
+  - If the song title string is longer than the slider box, it loops like a ticker.
-  - Next and Pause will reset the song title ticker.
+  - Next and Pause reset the song title ticker.
-  - 8 seconds between each loop.
+  - Eight seconds between each loop.

-9. Improve overall UI
+9. Improve Overall UI:

-  - Radial Gradient Background extend with the window
+  - Radial gradient background extends with the window.
-  - Progress bar and all the label and buttons stay at center no matter how the window is resized.
+  - Progress bar, labels, and buttons stay centered no matter how the window is resized.

-10. Improve Code
+10. Improve Code:

-  - Reorder function and add new comment.
+  - Reorder functions and add new comments.

-11. Upgrade Pause Button
+11. Upgrade Pause Button:

-  - The icon of the pause button now switch between play and pause.
+  - The icon of the pause button now switches between play and pause.

-12.
+12. Album Cover:

-## Next Enhancements (Ideas)

-- Rotating album art (`lv_img` with animation).
+  - Album cover aligns to the top-middle of the progress bar.

+13. Timer:

+  - Progress bar advances over time.
+  - Time labels update with the progress bar.